 - tiny pinch pink Himalayan sea salt

-- Mix together in a glass bowl and enjoy twice daily at the onset of a cold, or once per day for prevention.
+- Mix together in a glass bowl and enjoy twice daily at the onset of a cold for up to two weeks at a time.

 - Wash down with pure, filtered water.